One of the two things in life that’s guaranteed.

 |0 – $18,200||$0|

-The Medicare levy of 2% of your total taxable income is payable on top of your other tax, and rebates are available for people earning under $66,667, those with dependents and people receiving certain government payments.
-For those earning over $180,000 there is a 2% Temporary Budget Repair Levy for every dollar earned above this amount.
+The Medicare levy of 2% of your total taxable income is payable on top of your other tax, and rebates are available for people earning under $126,000, those with dependents and people receiving certain government payments.

 Please don’t be confused into thinking that your marginal rate is the amount of tax taken out of all the money you earn.
 It is the amount of tax paid from each additional dollar you earn.

-* Includes Low Income Tax Offset.
-Table assumes private health insurance is held by those earning $90,000 and above.
+* Includes Low Income Tax Offset (LITO) and Low and Middle Income Tax Offset LMITO).
+Table assumes private health insurance is held by taxpayer.

-So if you earn $50,000 in the 2015-16 financial year you will not pay 34.5% of your entire income in tax.
-It works out to be 17.1% of that amount, in dollar terms it’s $8,547.
+So if you earn $50,000 in the 2021-22 financial year you will not pay 34.5% of your entire income in tax.
+It works out to be 13.1% of that amount, in dollar terms it’s $6,560.
 As you can see, the marginal rate and the average rate are quite different.
-I have added the 2% Medicare Levy onto those marginal rates in the previous table because some people refer to marginal rates with the Medicare Levy included and some people refer to marginal rates without the extra 2% tax (and the marginal rate for the income of $185,000 includes the Temporary Budget Repair Levy as well).
+I have added the 2% Medicare Levy onto those marginal rates in the previous table because some people refer to marginal rates with the Medicare Levy included and some people refer to marginal rates without the extra 2% tax.
 I’ve included this table just to show that you probably pay less of a percentage of your income in tax than you feared.
 Average tax percentages are always lower than marginal rates and are never used in accounting terms.

 $55,000 salary + $100 interest = $55,100 assessable income